mesqueeb/merge-anything/README.md

 // a === {a: 'a'}
 // b === {b: 'b'}
 // c === {a: 'a', b: 'b'}
+// However, be careful with JavaScript object references.
+See below: A note on JavaScript object references

 // arrays get overwritten
 merge({array: ['a']}, {array: ['b']}) // returns {array: ['b']}